This entry might come off as disgusting. Don't curr.

 "Plague" is kind of a disgusting painting, the texture that the mussels makes is nasty and for a fleeting moment when I've looked at it before, whilst working on it, they looked like the carapaces of roaches.
 And a lot of people that have looked at the image, think the same thing.

-The piece has gotten reactions of "oh, this is intense" or "oh, this is disgusting", I love all the reactions.
 I love the entire image.
 As I was musing in the previous entry, I hear some kind of rumbling sound when I look at her, I also hear the retching, she frowns involuntarily at the effort of vomiting the plague out.
 She is in the middle of a maelstrom, formed by a viscous substance and the plague that is coming out of her.

 Sometimes, I feel (or maybe more correct is "I remember") the mussels coming out of my own mouth.
 I remember vomiting and my abdomen contracted so tight from puking, I remember how tiring it is.
 I remember the bitter and horrible taste of stomach acid, mixed with morsels of half digested food, out of my mouth, burning my throat and larynx like it was sand paper on the tissue of my insides.
 It's kind of like a tsunami from within.